 Typology

-The Shenzhen Science & Technology Museum in the Guangming District of the city opens today.
+in the Guangming District of the city has welcomed more than one million visitors in its first three months of opening.
 Showcasing the scientific endeavour, ground-breaking research and future possibilities of technology, this new institution will explore the power of science and the technological advancements defining our future.

 Project name